NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Crystal Healer.md

 Choose two attribute boosts.
 One must be to **Wisdom** or **Charisma** and one is a free attribute boost.

 You're trained in the Nature skill and the Plane of Earth Lore skill.
-You gain the [[Feats/Natural Medicine|Natural Medicine]] skill feat.
+You gain the [[Natural Medicine|Natural Medicine]] skill feat.

 *Source: Pathfinder Rage of Elements*
 *OGL*